Religion in Papua New Guinea: Baháʼí Faith

 Among its more well known members are the late Margaret Elias and the late Sirus Naraqi.

 Margaret Elias was the daughter of the first Papua New Guinean woman on the national assembly, and the country's first woman lawyer (in the 1970s).
 She attended the 1995 Fourth World Conference on Women and was given an award in 1995 and 2002 for her many years in the public service, particularly in the national government.
 She went on to support various initiatives for education.

 Sirus Naraqi lived and worked in Papua New Guinea from 1977 to 1979 and from 1983 to 1998, doing clinical medical work as well as teaching at the University of Papua New Guinea, where he was given an award in 1999 and had served as a member of the Continental Board of Counsellors in Australasia since 1985.

 Islam

 Islam in Papua New Guinea counts for more than 10,000 followers, (most of whom are Sunni) mainly as a result of a recent spike in conversions.
 Despite being a dominant religion in neighbouring Indonesia, adherents of Islam make up a small segment of the population.

+According to the 2000 census of Papua New Guinea, there are around 756 Muslims in the country, compared to 440 in 1990 census.